Blendify/blender-manual/blender_docs/manual/addons/io_dae.rst

-This format is mainly use for interchanging character animations between applications and is supported by applications such as Cinema4D, Maya, Autodesk 3ds Max, Wings3D and engines such as Unity3D, Unreal Engine 3/UDK and Unreal Engine 4.
+This format is mainly use for interchanging character animations between applications and is supported by applications such as Cinema4D, Maya, Autodesk 3ds Max, Wings3D and engines such as Unity3D, Unreal Engine 3/UDK, Unreal Engine 4 and :abbr:`SL (Secondlife)`.

 The exporter can bake mesh modifiers and animation into the Collada export so the final result looks the same as in Blender.